2019 Bolsover District Council election: Bolsover North and Shuttlewood by-election

 The Bolsover North and Shuttlewood by-election in 2021 was triggered by the death of Labour councillor Pat Cooper.

-Pinxton by-election
+Pinxton by-election 2021

 The Pinxton by-election in 2021 was triggered by the death of independent councillor James Watson.
 Following the two by-elections on 6 May 2021, Labour regained a majority on the council.

+Pinxton by-election 2022

+The Pinxton by-election in 2022 was triggered by the resignation of Labour councillor Stan Fox.